wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

 Properties of Kernels and Means
 -------------------------------

--  Kernels and Means can be equated to check for equality.
+-  Kernels and means can be equated to check for equality.
 This will attempt basic algebraic manipulations.
 If the kernels and means are not equal *or* equality cannot be proved, then ``False`` is returned.